 In July, 2014, our Board of Directors authorized a stock repurchase program whereby, from time to time as conditions allow, we may spend up to \$400 million to purchase shares of our Class B Common Stock on the open market at prevailing market prices or in negotiated private transactions.
+In February, 2016, our Board of Directors authorized a \$400 million increase to our stock repurchase program, which increased the aggregate authorization to \$800 million from the previous \$400 million mentioned above.
 There is no expiration date for our stock repurchase programs.

-The following schedule provides information related to our stock repurchase program for each of the three years ended December 31, 2015.
-During 2015, 1,326,207 shares (\$166.2 million) were repurchased pursuant to the terms of our stock repurchase program and 493,296 shares (\$58.0 million in the aggregate) were repurchased in connection with the income tax withholding obligations resulting from the exercise of stock options and the vesting of restricted stock grants.
+The following schedule provides information related to our stock repurchase program for each of the three years ended December 31, 2016.
+During 2016, 2,512,592 shares (\$289.9 million) were repurchased pursuant to the terms of our stock repurchase program, 468,228 shares (\$57.0 million in the aggregate) were repurchased in connection with the income tax withholding obligations resulting from the exercise of stock options and the vesting of restricted stock grants and 2,500 shares were repurchased as a result of forfeited restricted shares.
+During 2015, 1,326,207 shares (\$166.2 million) were repurchased pursuant to the terms of our stock repurchase program and 493,296 shares (\$58.0 million in the aggregate) were repurchased in connection with the income tax withholding obligations and the vesting of restricted stock grants.
+During 2014, 548,192 shares (\$58.0 million in the aggregate) were repurchased pursuant to the terms of our stock repurchased pursuant to the terms of our stock and to the terms of our stock repurchased pursuant to the terms of stock options and the vesting of restricted stock grants.
 During 2014, 548,192 shares (\$58.0 million in the aggregate) were repurchased pursuant to the terms of our stock repurchase program and 480,972 shares (\$42.7 million in the aggregate) were repurchased in connection with income tax withholding obligations resulting from the exercise of stock options and the vesting of restricted stock grants.
-No shares were repurchased during 2013 pursuant to publicly announced stock repurchase programs and 427,170 shares (\$27.2 million in the aggregate) were repurchased in connection with income tax withholding obligations resulting from the exercise of stock options and the vesting of restricted stock grants.